-Indiana Schedule A: Section 2
+Schedule A Section 2: Adjustments to Income

 Adjustments to income from federal Form 1040, 1040A or 1040EZ.

 List the adjustments used in arriving at your federal adjusted gross income.

 Unless otherwise stated:

 - Enter in Column A your adjustments as they appear on your federal return; and - Enter in Column B the portion of your adjustments which are subject to Indiana income tax.